rak-ko/Git-Remote-Account-Manager/README.md

 5) You can now call 'gam' from anywhere

 ## Troubleshooting
 - If you get any 'access to the path x is denied' try either moving the program somewhere, where you don't need administrator priviliges to run.
-Or run the terminal with administrator rights
+Or run the terminal with administrator rights.